paulscottrobson/neo6502-documents/neo6502/docs/welcome/before.md

 Besides the board itself, you will need various other devices to make the computer work.
 Most of these are relatively straightforward.

 Some however are <u>**worth acquiring when you buy the board**</u>.
 This is because some distributors, most in fact, charge a significant amount for postage for small orders, so if you order them later it will be more expensive.
+The devices shown below, and most of the UEXT boards are excellent value for money.

 ### USB Hub issues.